dxdesjardins/GDSave/README.md

 2. Download my GDEssentials repository and add it to your project.
 Follow the setup instructions in the repository to setup my `StageManager`.
 3. Download this GDSave repository and add it to your project's "addons" folder.
 4. Set the `SaveManager` as an AutoLoad.
-5. Create a `SaveSettings` Resource, open the Resource in the editor, close and restart the game engine, then re-open the resource in the editor.
-This will configure the resource as a referenceable singleton.
+5. Create a `SaveSettings` Resource, open the Resource in the editor, close and restart the game engine, then re-open the Resource in the editor.
+This will configure the Resource as a referenceable Singleton.

 ## Usage